zoogian/home-assistant.io/source/_integrations/unifi.markdown

   required: true
   default: None
 block_client:
-  description: A list of Clients MAC Addresses that can be blocked from the network.
+  description: A list of Clients MAC Addresses that will allow control over access to the network.
   type: list
   required: false
   default: None